 Periods of market volatility may continue in response to pandemics, such as the novel strain of coronavirus ("COVID-19"), or other events outside of the Company's control.
 These types of events have and could continue to adversely affect the Company's operating results.
 In December 2019, COVID-19 surfaced in Wuhan, China, and continues to spread globally including in the United States.
 In March 2020, the outbreak of COVID-19 was recognized as a pandemic by the World Health Organization.
 Shortly thereafter, the President of the United States declared a National Emergency throughout the United States attributable to such outbreak.
 The outbreak has become increasingly widespread in the United States, including in the markets in which the Company operates.
 In addition to the COVID-19 pandemic having adverse consequences for the Company and its investments in CLOs and their underlying collateral, those investments and their collateral have been, and will continue to be, adversely impacted, including through quarantine measures and imposed travel restrictions.
 While the COVID-19 pandemic presents material uncertainty and risks, the Company believes that it is premature to determine the full magnitude of the impact to its operating results at this point.
-The impact on the Company's results will depend to a large extent on future developments and new information that may emerge regarding the duration of the COVID-19 pandemic and the actions taken by authorities and other entities to contain the COVID-19 pandemic or treat its impact, all of which are beyond the Company's control.
-These impacts, the duration of which remains uncertain, have and will continue to adversely affect the Company's operating results.
+The impact on the Company's results will depend to a large extent on future developments and new information that may emerge regarding the duration of the COVID-19 pandemic and the actions taken by authorities and other entities to contain the COVID-19 pandemic or treat its impact, all of which are beyond the Company's operating results.